Home → Caregiver Support

 Housing for Caregivers at Togus

-Each house is designed to provide 8 to 21 suites.
+The VA Maine Healthcare System offers a "home away from home" for families of patients receiving care at the Togus facility.
+The Fisher House is designed to provide 8 to 21 suites.
 All are professionally furnished and decorated in the tone and style of the local region.
-The houses can accommodate 16 to 42 family members.
+The houses can accommodate 16 to 42 members.
 Typically, they feature a common kitchen, laundry facilities, spacious dining room, living room with library, and toys for children.
 Newest houses are 100% handicap accessible and include elevators.